 Set your board aside and again let the gesso dry.
 Once the second coat is fully dry, you can use as is or you can add a third and final coat.

 The surface quality is important for proper adhesion when drawing.
-Too much acrylic paint in the mix may create too slick or smooth of a surface for many drawing mediums to properly adhere to.
+Too much acrylic paint in the mix may create a slick surface.
+A slick surface can easily become too slick for many drawing mediums to properly adhere to.

 Author: Sonia Reeder-Jones